The Most Common Mercedes-Benz C250 Problems You Can’t Ignore

 The repairs cost how much?

-Car Complaints ranks the 2012 model as one of the worst Mercedes-Benz C250 models you can buy and with good reason.
-The 2012 C250’s biggest problem has to do with the engine.
-It makes a rattling noise, which is what no owner wants to hear.
+Car Complaints ranks the 2012 model as one of the worst Mercedes-Benz C250 models you can buy.
+The four-cylinder turbocharged engine makes a rattling noise, which is what no owner wants to hear.

 Six owners reported this issue, and it wasn’t a cheap fix by any means.
 On average, it costs around $3,930 to fix.
 That’s almost as much as the C250 costs used.
-The owners ended up replacing the camshaft adjusters, the timing chain and tensioner, and, in one case, the entire engine to fix this problem.
+Fixes included replacing the camshaft adjusters, the timing chain and tensioner, and, in one case, the entire engine to fix this problem.

 One distressed owner even reported that the engine caught on fire.
 While visiting his daughter, she told him that the car’s hood was getting hot.
 They got out of the car to check, and then the engine went up in flames.
-The fire department had to come put the fire out, and by the time they were done, her Mercedes-Benz C250 was totaled.
+As you’d expect, her Mercedes-Benz C250 was totaled.

 Is the Mercedes-Benz C250 actually worth it?